Cycle Science has bike hire, helmets and locks and all the gear for a comfy ride.

 It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

-Wellington and its neighbouring regions have plenty of trails to keep you busy.
+Wellington and its neighbouring regions have plenty of cross-country tracks to keep you busy.
 Take a journey into New Zealand's past along a heritage trail, get up close to coastal wildlife, or leisurely pedal through rural landscapes.

 Difficulty: Easy to advanced

 Explore the unique landscape and heritage of Wellington on this popular trail which Lonely Planet dubbed as one of the hottest new travel experiences for 2015.

 The Remutaka Cycle Trail is classed as a ‘Great Ride’ on Nga Haerenga, the New Zealand Cycle Trail.
 Extending from Petone on the foreshore of Wellington harbour to the Wairarapa, this ride takes in urban and rural landscapes with exceptional experiences on the historic Remutaka Rail Trail and the Wairarapa south coast.

 The trail can be ridden in sections over two to three days.